-Wildlife Abatement is a full-service wildlife control company serving Shreveport LA and the surrounding area.
+Wildlife Removal Shreveport is a full-service wildlife control company serving Shreveport LA and the surrounding area.
 We specialize in urban and suburban wildlife damage

 management for both residential and commercial customers.
 We are state licensed by the Louisiana Fish & Wildlife Commission.
 We handle nearly all aspects of wildlife

 control, and resolve conflicts between people and wildlife in a humane and professional manner.
 For Shreveport pest control of wildlife, just give us a call at 318-277-2010 -

 yes, we answer our phones 24 hours a day, 7 days a week - and we will discuss your wildlife problem and schedule an appointment to solve it.
 We look forward to hearing from you!

 Many of Louisiana's wild animals have learned to adapt and even thrive in our homes.
 For example some wildlife have found that attics make great places to live.
 Other animals find refuge under homes or porches.
 Invariably, these animals cause damage.
 Rodents, like squirrels and rats, love to chew on electrical wires once in an attic, and this causes a serious fire hazard.
 Raccoons can cause serious contamination in an attic with their droppings and parasites.
 Same goes for bat or bird colonies.
 We specialize in solving Louisiana's wildlife problems, from snake removal to large jobs like commercial bat control, we do it all.

 We handle every aspect of wildlife control.
 We are fully equipped to work on any project, large or small.
 Some of our services include: